 - Engage Community: thanks a lot to Susan Derrick and Teresa Rocha (also Stephen Watts who is magician behind the scene)

 - Beta Programs, kudos to May Bakken, Sandra McClenahan, Launa Nguyen

-- Ideation, merci (excuse my French) to Steven Morgan, Jim Wheeler and key Product Mgrs who make this process a success (Virginia Leandro, Cris Coffey, Eric Liszt, Raphael Chauvel, Antonio Vargas and Brian Emerson)
+- Ideation, merci (excuse my French) to Steven Morgan, James Wheeler and key Product Mgrs who make this process a success (Virginia Leandro, Cris Coffey, Eric Liszt, Raphael Chauvel, Antonio Vargas and Brian Emerson)